 Youth Advisory Board

-About Everett's Youth Advisory Board
+About the Mayor's Youth Advisory Board

-The Youth Advisory board will be a group of 12-15 members, age 16-21.
+The Mayor's Youth Advisory board will be a group of 12-15 members, age 16-21.
 These members will meet a minimum of once a month, depending on current projects, throughout their one-year term.
 The board will focus on the representation of youth in public policy, as well as their engagement in the Everett community.

-Hello, my name is Esther, and I am a senior at Henry M. Jackson High School, currently serving the Youth Advisory Board by staffing the commission!
+Hello, my name is Esther, and I am a senior at Henry M. Jackson High School, currently serving the Mayor's Youth Advisory Board by staffing the commission!
 I originally began my work as an executive intern and assisting Everett’s districting commission.
 I am now helping organize and manage the youth board.
 I chose to do this because I truly care about civic engagement from young people and, with future aspirations in politics, I am receiving the chance to experience government in real time - something that’s truly priceless to me.
 When I’m not doing homework or helping the board, you can find me crocheting, reading a book or baking some fresh bread!
 A fun fact about me is that I lived in Hawaii for six months as a kid.

 Laura Alcantar Soto

 Hello, my name is Laura Alcantar Soto and I'm a junior at Cascade High School.
-I joined the Everett Youth Advisory Board because as a Mexican woman of color, I have always been very passionate about the topic of social justice, especially racial and gender inequality.
+I joined the Mayor's Youth Advisory Board because as a Mexican woman of color, I have always been very passionate about the topic of social justice, especially racial and gender inequality.
 I believe that change starts with the younger generation and this board is an amazing way for youth such as myself to advocate for our community.
 In the future, I plan to double major in the field of STEM and Spanish.
 I would also love to participate in college sports, as running and wrestling have been a passion of mine since middle school.
 In my free time I love to play guitar and ukulele.
 I also enjoy baking and exercising often.

 My name is Margot Strzelec, and I’m a senior at Cascade High School.
-I joined the Youth Advisory Board to become more involved in the community and to gain first-hand experience with the inner workings of government and policy.
+I joined the Mayor's Youth Advisory Board to become more involved in the community and to gain first-hand experience with the inner workings of government and policy.
 I’m on the high school swim team and a part of mock trial.
 I hope to study law and political science, and would love to be a death row defense attorney.

 Hi, I’m Nancy Le and I’m a junior at Mariner High School!
 At school, I’m a part of Mariners ASB and leadership program.
 I also enjoy playing tennis in my free time, but I’m not very good at it.
 Outside of school, I’m a bookworm and an astrology nerd.
 I am excited to be a part of this board and will serve to the best of my abilities in hopes of making a positive difference in the Everett community and YAB!
 I also hope to be able to study abroad sometime in the next few years.
 Since I’m currently learning two languages, language immersion is something I’ve been looking into.
 Foreign studies have always been my favorite subject in school.
 I wanted to be a lawyer ever since I was in middle school, however over the past several months I’ve realized my passion actually lies in activism.
 Law and politics was the only accessible way I thought I could accomplish that.
 I want to make a global difference in the issues I’m passionate about which include sustainable development goals.